-Characteristic Archaea Bacteria Protozoans Fungi Unicellular Algae Cell type Procaryotic Procaryotic Eucaryotic Eucaryotic Eucaryotic Size Microscopic Microscopic b Microscopic Macroscopic Microscopic Cell wall Present Present Absent Present Present Reproduction Mostly asexual (binary fission) Mostly asexual (binary fission) Sexual and asexual Sexual and asexual Asexual Energy process Variable Mostly heterotrophic Heterotrophic Heterotrophic Autotrophic al/irugas and prions are mat calle and therefore a vo mot implicated miliar objects, but there are some points that may help you think in this scale.
+Characteristic Archaea Bacteria Protozoans Fungi Unicellular Algae Cell type Procaryotic Procaryotic Eucaryotic Eucaryotic Eucaryotic Size Microscopic Microscopic ^b Microscopic Macroscopic Microscopic Cell wall Present Present Absent Present Present Reproduction Mostly asexual (binary fission) Mostly asexual (binary fission) Sexual and asexual Sexual and asexual Asexual Energy process Variable Mostly heterotrophic Heterotrophic Heterotrophic Autotrophic objects, but there are some points that may help you think in this scale.
 A spoonful of fertile soil contains trillions of microbes, and the number of microbes that can be accommodated on the period at the end of this sentence is in the millions.
 FIGURE 2.11 indicates the relative size of microbes.
 The monstrous bacteria described earlier are exceptions.
 Bacteria are many times smaller than eucaryotic cells but are about fifty times (or more) larger than viruses.

-&lt;sup>aViruses and prions are not cells and, therefore, are not included.
+^aViruses and prions are not cells and, therefore, are not included. ^bThere are a few exceptions.